-- Up to two small non-flammable gas cylinders fitted into the life jacket and up to two small spare cartridges will be accepted.
+We’ll also accept up to two small nonflammable gas cylinders fitted into the life jacket and up to two small spare cartridges.

 If you have questions or concerns about a specific item, please contact United Cargo.

-All matches and lighters are banned from checked and carry-on bags on flights departing from Beijing, China.
+All matches and lighters are banned from checked and carry-on bags on flights departing from Beijing.

-Customers departing from Japan are advised that traveling with a lighter is more restrictive in Japan.
-The Japanese Ministry of Land, Infrastructure, Transport and Tourism (MLIT) restricts passengers to only carry one lighter when departing from Japan and oil lighters are banned.
-However, in Japan a lighter that features fuel absorbed as a sorbent is allowed.
-For more information, see the MLIT website in English (PDF: 367 KB) see the MLIT website in Japanese (PDF 593 KB).
+There are more restrictions for traveling with lighters from Japan.
+The Japanese Ministry of Land, Infrastructure, Transport and Tourism (MLIT) restricts travelers to only one lighter when departing from Japan.
+Oil lighters are banned, but if a lighter features fuel absorbed as a sorbent, it’s allowed.
+For more information, see the MLIT website.

-See our Special Travel Needs section for more information about traveling with a mobility device.
+See our wheelchair assistance while traveling page for more information about traveling with a mobility device.

-Tanks under 450 PSI are not permitted in carry-on or checked baggage.
-Tanks that are 450 PSI and above are allowed in carry-on or checked baggage only if the regulator valve is completely disconnected and the tank is no longer sealed.
-If the tank is sealed, it is prohibited regardless of the reading on the pressure gauge indicator.
+We don’t allow tanks under 40 PSI in carry-on or checked bags.
+We allow anything higher only if the regulator valve is completely disconnected and the tank is no longer sealed.
+If the tank is sealed, we won’t allow it regardless of the reading on the pressure gauge indicator.

-See our Sports Equipment page for more information about scuba equipment.
+See our page about sports equipment for more information about scuba equipment.

-In the interest of safety for our customers and employees, we do not accept self-balancing, riding luggage as checked or carry-on baggage.
+In the interest of safety for our customers and employees, we don’t allow smart bags with nonremovable lithium batteries on board.

-The TSA allows stun guns in checked baggage if the power source is removed.
-Stun guns are banned from carry-on baggage.
+The TSA allows stun guns only in checked bags if the power source is removed.